 - any promises the service provider has made about quality

 Consumer Protection BC provides assistance relating to certain types of consumer problems and contracts in BC, including direct sales contracts.
+Their website includes an online complaint form.

 The Better Business Bureau assists people in finding businesses they can trust.